altruios/namshubettulpa/public/namshubettulpa/chapters/meeting-of-minds.md

 *Kent stuck out his hand.
 The lift doors bounced back, once... twice...*
-~Kent was instructed to watch the security guard, right in the eyes~ ~He had the Chemist over one shoulder, the hospital bed would not fit in the elevator~ ~Felix had said some 'not-words' to the dingy looking security guard sitting in the corner~ 'K::So he just uses words, why was he relying on his phone earlier?'
+~Kent was instructed to watch the security guard, right in the eyes~ *Kent scanned the room*
+~He saw no security guard~
+*Felix spoke 'not-words' to the dingy corner*
+~Kent had the Chemist over one shoulder and waited for the guard to show~ *Felix backed up slowly towards the elevator*
+~Kent almost asked where the guard was~
-*Felix entered and pressed some numbers on a keypad* ~Kent relaxed his hand and the doors finally closed~ ~They made their descent~
+'K::He is talking to a wall... you are following someone talking to a wall' *Felix entered and pressed some numbers on a keypad* ~Kent relaxed his hand and the doors finally closed~ 'K::Where is your gun Kent?
+Oh yeah, you gave it to the person you were chasing, and you just went along with that!'
-'K::Okay Kent, they think you are in the know.
+~They made their descent through uncomfortable silence, Felix wore a contented smile~ 'K::Okay so...Kent, he thinks you are in the know.
 Just keep calm - and bluff your ass off.'
 *He shifted the chemist*
 ~The chemist was short, but he ate well~